CloudCoinConsortium/CloudBank-V1/README.md

 Method 250C: 100B,100B,25B,25C
 Method 250D: 100D,100D,25D,25D (Max)

 ##################
 Service Issue Reference
 ##################
 The Issue Reference service issues a "check" that refers to a real cloudcoin in the bank.
-The purpose is to allow CloudCoins to ciruclate amoung the bank customers without having to authenticate with the RAIDA everytime.
-Instead they will authenticate with the bank.
+The purpose is to allow CloudCoins to circulate amoung the bank customers without having to authenticate with the RAIDA everytime they change hands instead they will authenticate with the bank.

 CloudCoin check format:
 Any file can store a CloudCoin check because the CloudCoin check is stored in the file name.
 However, it is best to have a txt (text) file with a .check extension.
-The text file keep the size of the file small.
+The text file keep he size of the file small.

 Example of a CloudCoin check embedded in a file name:
-250.CloudCoin.1.16777216.cb5e46ce270545b39b5efa9d9e199d93.www.myBank.com.Any user memo here less than 155 characters.check
+250.CloudCoin.1.16777216.cb5e46ce270545b39b5efa9d9e199d93.www.myBank.com.2017.05.17.13.45.Any user memo here less than 155 characters.check

 Denomination: For human reading.
 CloudCoin: Litteral string for human reading
 SN: Serial Number
 NN: Network Number
 AN: Single authenticity number (GUID with no hyphens) Bank Server URL: A DNS name or IP address of an application that can can turn the check into a real CloudCoin
+Year:Year
+Month
+Day
+Hour
+Minute
 Memo:
 Inside you can place a memo too.

 ISSUE_REFERENCE REQUEST STRING
 https://cloudcoin.global/bank/issue_reference.php?nn=1&sn=88772322&method=1

 ISSUE_REFERENCE RESPONSE STRING
 {
-	"server": "Bank1",
+	"server": "www.myBank.com",
 	"status": "success",
 	"name":"250.CloudCoin.1.16777216.cb5e46ce270545b39b5efa9d9e199d93.www.myBank.com",
 	"message": "CloudCoin note issued as reference.",